Dmitry Bivol vs. Joe Smith Jr.: Main Event

 Smith started the bout quickly, trying to impose his size advantage on the champion, but Bivol was able to get his jab to pick Smith apart.
 The 2nd round saw Bivol landing three-punch combinations down the middle that left Smith with a swelling face.
 Throughout the bout Bivol used his hand speed, footwork, his straight sharp punches, to keep Smith off balance and to control the action.
-The crowd favourite Smith was able to land a big right hand at the end of the 10th round that left Bivol unsteady however the champion would recover to close the bout strongly, nearly dropping Smith in the final seconds with an stream of punches.
+The crowd favourite Smith was able to land a big right hand at the end of the 10th round that left Bivol unsteady however the champion would recover to close the bout strongly, nearly dropping Smith in the final seconds with a stream of punches.

 The judges awarded Bivol a unanimous decision with scores of 119–109, 119–109 and 118–110.
 ESPN scored the fight 118-109 for Bivol.

 According to CompuBox Bivol outlanded Smith Jr, landing with 208 of 714 punches thrown (29.1% connect rate) compared to just 39 of 395 (9.9% connect rate) from Smith Jr.